rossta/rossta.github.com/source/blog/2018-09-05-local-ssl-for-rails-5.html.md

 ```
 Puma also provides a hook to [set this binding in the config file](https://github.com/puma/puma/blob/395337df4a3b27cc14eeab048016fb1ee85d2f83/examples/config.rb#L79).

-If you're using Webpack with the `webpacker` gem to bundle javascript and other static assets, you will want to connect to the `webpack-dev-server` in development over SSL.
+If you're using webpack with the `webpacker` gem to bundle javascript and other static assets, you will want to connect to the `webpack-dev-server` in development over SSL.
 This can be done in the `config/webpacker.yml` file:

 ```yml
 # config/webpacker.yml